-Notes for a new world order imagines a future through the minds of women and non-binary creatives and thinkers of today.
-It is an ongoing collection of possibility that expands the voices already present in the building of our current culture and society.
+Notes for a new world order, began in 2017, imagines a future through the minds of women and non-binary creatives and thinkers of today.
+This ongoing collection of possibility seeks to expand the voices already present in the building of our current culture and society.

 In the assembling of the archive we are acting as facilitators, interested in the potential outcomes of collective conversation that is left free to flow in different directions.
 As the archive expands outwards a series of unexpected connections are forming.

 The growing archive forms a foundation for various ‘Portals’ to come into being; offshoots and access points into alternative realities.
 Portal #1 is an utopian future ‘built’ from the notes collected up until that point, imprinted onto the planetary movements of Trappist-1.

 Notes for a new world order is ultimately a project that wants to re-imagine both the future and the present, not as a form of escapism but as a catalyst for a discourse on the unfixed scenarios ahead of us.